donseca/donseca.github.io/index.markdown

 layout: home
 ---

-🦾 I am a mechanical engineer working in tech consulting.
+//&nbsp;&nbsp;&nbsp;I am a mechanical engineer working in tech consulting.

-💡 I like to learn about data science, process mining and automation.
+//&nbsp;&nbsp;&nbsp;I like to learn about data science, process mining and automation.

-📖 Have a read on my thoughts in the [articles](articles) section.
+//&nbsp;&nbsp;&nbsp;Have a read on my thoughts in the [articles](articles) section.

-​